 Sweet has appeared before the Senate Finance Committee as an expert witness on Social Security, and testified before the Ways and Means Committee.
 He has made numerous appearances on CNBC, PBS and the BBC, and authored guest editorials for the Wall Street Journal and Investors Business Daily.
 He founded Capitol Analysts Network in 1993.

-Sweet served as a senior advisor to the '96 Republican Convention Manager, an aide to the '96 Republican Platform Committee, and remains active in national election politics.
+Sweet served as a senior adviser to the '96 Republican Convention Manager, an aide to the '96 Republican Platform Committee.
 Sweet received both a B.A. and an M.B.A. from the University of Chicago.

 Director of Research

 Evelyn Kendall brings to bear more than twenty years of financial expertise as an analyst and fund manager to translate threats and opportunities from regulatory and legislative change into specific industry and company investment recommendations.

 She has previously worked in New York, Tokyo, and Singapore for Bankers Trust, Vickers Da Costa, Scudder, Stevens and Clark, and Commerzbank.
 Evelyn holds a B.A. from University of Chicago, and a M.B.A from INSEAD.